aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/bccc.md

   keywords: "Pathology, Whole slide imaging, Weakly annotated, Basal cell carcinoma, Skin cancer"
   version: "1.0.0"
   description: |
     Whole slide pathology images from excision specimens of cutaneous basal cell carcinomas (BCC) collected at the Department of Pathology at Sahlgrenska University Hospital, Sweden.
-The data set contains 1832 WSIs from 479 BCCs annotated on a slide level.
+The dataset contains 1832 WSIs from 479 excised BCCs and 261 punch biopsies representing BCCs annotated on a slide level.
+Furthermore the dataset contains 261 tumor-free skin biopsies.
+The dataset will be completed with a set of 600 BCC WSIs from Mohs micrographic surgery.

   license:
   - name: "Controlled access"
     id: "https://datahub.aida.scilifelab.se/10.23698/aida/bccc#controlled-access"